robohlstrom24/AD-lab/README.md

 ## Operational Relevance

 This project demonstrates foundational Active Directory (AD) skills modeled after an IT Support environment.
 A Windows Server domain controller is deployed, and a custom organizational unit (OU) hierarchy separates users, groups, and endpoints.
 Identity and Access Management (IAM) principles are applied through role-based access control (RBAC) using security groups.
-Proficiency with tier 1 / tier 2 IT support tasks is demonstrated with screenshots visible when clicking the > dropdowns.
+Proficiency with tier 1 IT support tasks is demonstrated with screenshots visible when clicking the > dropdowns.

-## Tier 1/Tier 2 IT Support Tasks
+## Tier 1 IT Support Tasks

 <details>
  <summary> New user creation and domain-join validation</summary>